 You must obtain a Vermont vehicle registration upon establishing residency in this state.
 This must be done no longer than 60 days after moving to Vermont or if your out-of-state vehicle registration expires before the end of this 60-day period you must obtain a Vermont vehicle registration before it expires (whichever occurs first).
 Registration applications are available at any town clerk's office, your local police station, or the VT DMV.
-The cost of registration is $65.00 per year for standard plates.
-Vanity plates are an additional $38 annually.
+Information specific to drivers moving to Vermont is available here on the DMV’s website.

 All Vermont motor vehicles must be inspected within 15 days following registration.
 Vehicles must show an inspection sticker as evidence of this inspection.
-Any local garage that is a certified inspection I station can handle this inspection at a $10.00- $25.00 charge.
+Any local garage that is a certified inspection I station can handle this inspection.
 All inspections are good for one year.

 Contact the VT Department of Motor Vehicles for more information

 Visit more on the local information page.
-If you have other questions about car information in Vermont or would like help with finding a home in Burlington VT or another town in the area, contact Brian.
-You might also like to view Brian's listings or start your own home search.
+If you would like help with finding a home in the Greater Burlington area, Chittenden County, or the surrounding counties, contact the Brian Boardman Group.
+You might also like to view our listings or start your own home search.